 Inspiring Change Primary Support Service

 The Beeches Primary Alternative Provision has been approved and we are very nearly at the construction stage, it is fair to say that we have experienced challenges during the process so far and I am certain there will be more to overcome.
 In the meantime, we have worked closely with Primary Headteachers and been supported by the Local Authority to devise a primary support service, which can bridge the much-needed gap of support between now and the opening of the Beeches.
-The Local Authority have committed to supporting the base funding for all places at the provision with schools using the service being responsible for paying a small top-up fee.

 I am pleased to introduce this service to you.
 The main aim of the Inspiring Change Primary Support Service is to support pupils to successfully access learning in a mainstream setting with their peers.
 This support could either be outreach support for the pupil, the school or the family or a short period of time at the Inspiring change primary support provision.